parvezs27/Datajobsanalysis/README.md

-**Query Breakdown**
+**Query Breakdown:**

 With this query, my aim was to calculate the average yearly salary per skill for Data Analyst roles.

-The structure of this query is almost identical to Query #3, however instead of using the COUNT function we have used the AVG function in the SELECT statement to get the average salary in job postings, rounded to 2 decimal places using the ROUND function.
-We will once again query the job_postings_fact table, joined to the skills_job_dim table and skills_dim table in order to connect the skills to each job posting.
+The structure of this query is almost identical to Query #3, however, instead of using the COUNT function, I have used the AVG function in the SELECT statement to get the average salary in job postings, rounded to 2 decimal places using the ROUND function.
+Once again I had to query the job_postings_fact table, joined to the skills_job_dim table and skills_dim table in order to connect the skills to each job posting.

-The filtering in the WHERE clause will remain similar, as we're still interested in remote Data Analyst roles, however, this time I have included the IS NOT NULL operator to filter for roles with a salary value.
-Since we have used the AVG aggregation in the SELECT statement, we have used a GROUP BY clause to group the average salaries by skill.
+The filtering in the WHERE clause remains similar, as I am still interested in remote Data Analyst roles, however, this time I have included the IS NOT NULL operator to filter for roles with a salary value.
+Since I have used the AVG aggregation in the SELECT statement, a GROUP BY clause has also been used to group the average salaries by skill.
 Finally, the results will be limited to 25 rows, sorted in descending order (highest to lowest) by average salary.

 **Insights:**

 The top paying skills revolve around large scale data processing tools such as PySpark and Couchbase, machine learning tools such as DataRobot and Jupyter, Python libraries like Pandas and NumPy and cloud computing tools such as Elasticsearch and Bitbucket.
-This showcases the high value placed on skills involving big data technologies, predictive modelling and cloud analyics in the Data Analyst job market.
+This showcases the high value placed on skills involving big data technologies, predictive modelling and cloud analytics in the Data Analyst job market.

 ## 5. Most optimal skills to learn